mhogg/bonemapy/README.md

 #bonemapy

 **An ABAQUS plug-in to map bone properties from CT scans to 3D finite element bone/implant models.
-This is typically used for applying non homogenous material properties to the bone model**
+This is typically used for applying heterogeneous material properties to the bone model**

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)